Leading European Vertical Farming Company Retains Strategic Advisor to Explore Strategic Options

 Vertical farm & contract research co Urban Crop Solutions has retained Contain to explore strategic options to elevate its status as a tech leader in indoor ag.

-RENO, NV, UNITED STATES, May 19, 2021 /EINPresswire.com/ -- Award winning Belgian vertical farming and contract research company, Urban Crop Solutions (“UCS”) has retained Contain, Inc., to explore strategic options to elevate its status as a leading European technology player in the fast emerging global indoor farming space.
+WAREGEM, BELGIUM, May 25, 2021 /EINPresswire.com/ -- Award winning Belgian vertical farming and contract research company, Urban Crop Solutions (“UCS”) has retained Contain, Inc., to explore strategic options to elevate its status as a leading European technology player in the fast emerging global indoor farming space.

 “We are delighted to have been awarded this mandate by UCS”, says Nicola Kerslake, founder of Contain.
 “It is a mark of the UCS management’s professionalism and dedication that they are open to exploring options from merger or acquisition to adding strategic investors to take this industry leading firm to the next level.”